 The cannabis industry has been experiencing rapid growth and has currently become a multi-billion dollar industry raking about $60 billion since inception with even better numbers in the past few years.
-The net sales last year in the U.S. was $16 billion.
+The net sales last year in the U.S. were $16 billion.
 And the industry jas a cumulative growth rate of 110% in the past three years.
 And is expected to average a growth rate of 21% for the next three years.

-With such huge possibilities and potential for growth, it is expected that there would be a large flock of investors into the industry.
+With such huge possibilities and potential for growth, it is expected that there would be a large flock of investors in the industry.
 And as such, it is expedient to be able to communicate and understand what the terminologies mean and the most commonly used.
 Let’s get right into it.

 This is the second most prominent cannabinoid and has huge medicinal benefits.
-It is not a psychoactive substance like THC and wouldn’t give that euphoric feeling, making it more appropriate for those who want to enjoy the medicinal benefits of cannabis as it can be extracted especially from the hemp which is low in THC.
+It is not a psychoactive substance like THC and wouldn’t give that euphoric feeling, making it more appropriate for those who want to enjoy the medicinal benefits of cannabis as it can be extracted especially from hemp which is low in THC.

 THCA (Tetrahydrocannabinolic acid)

 Hash is a slang word for marijuana.
-The term Hash or Hashish has it is fondly called is gotten from the top of the mature and unpollinated female cannabis plant.
+The term Hash or Hashish as it is fondly called is gotten from the top of the mature and unpollinated female cannabis plant.
 It is a variation of the cannabis plant and can be used as either a bud or in oil form.
 It can be added while cooking to meals or used for baking.

 Concentrates are cannabis products made by extracting other irrelevant materials while leaving the core which is the cannabinoids and terpenes.
 The main cannabinoids are; CBD and THC.
 Terpenes are the compounds that give the plants their flavor and aroma.
-Thus meaning that when compared with a cannabis plant in content concentrates have a higher amount of cannabinoids and terpenes than the flower.
+This means that when compared with a cannabis plant in content concentrates have a higher amount of cannabinoids and terpenes than the flower.
 Concentrates thus are more potent than when you use cannabis plants directly.
 It has a high onset time and bioavailability in the body, meaning it would work faster.

 This is a food that has been infused with cannabis, this has also become an option for those who wouldn’t want to smoke or vape their cannabis.
 Most edibles are always tailored to predominantly have one of the two main cannabinoids either THC or CBD.
 Edibles could also refer to cannabis-infused drinks too.
 Based on the prevailing cannabinoid it can have varying effects.
-THC would give the euphoric feeling and used more for recreational purposes while CBD is more medicinal.
+THC would give a euphoric feeling and be used more for recreational purposes while CBD is more medicinal.

 This is the act of vaporizing cannabis content, this is an alternative to smoking or infusing cannabis in meals.
 It basically involves putting the cannabis in a pipe then heating it up and inhaling.
 Thus allowing the user to take in a potent cannabis concentrate with its flavor and aroma fully enjoyed.
 So now you know what it means to dab.